Oil and Gas Climate Initiative: Carbon pricing

-Member companies pledged to "support policies that attribute an explicit or implicit value to carbon" as the "one of the most cost-efficient ways to achieve the low carbon transition as early as possible" at their September 2019 forum.
+Member companies pledged to "support policies that attribute an explicit or implicit value to carbon" as "one of the most cost-efficient ways to achieve the low carbon transition as early as possible" at their September 2019 forum.

 Reduce flaring

 By October 2019, the fossil-fuel executives said that until recently they had been making progress in cutting back on routine flaring, where vast amounts of natural gas are burned off as a waste "by-product" during the extraction of crude oil.
 Oil extraction companies focus on drilling and pumping oil which is highly lucrative, but the less-valuable gas accompanying the oil is more difficult to transport to consumers.
 Production growth has "far outpaced pipeline construction" during the boom in the Permian and Bakken oil fields.

 Both gas flaring and gas venting waste a primary energy resource and release potent greenhouse gases into the atmosphere.
 Regulation of the amount of each type of waste varies from one jurisdiction to another.
 Instances also occur where companies have access to transport capacity, but are allowed to flare rather than pay pipeline costs.

+As part of its flaring efforts, OGCI is also a member of Methane Guiding Principles, an industry consortium that aims to reduce methane emissions—including from flaring—from the energy supply chain.